aray03/wordleSolver/README.md

          - gynny
 - Repeat until you find the word, or run out of words.

 Note: This is a work in progress and will still have some bugs.
 Currently I do not filter out a yellow locations when a specific letter is there, which will be fixed eventually.

+Also the wordbank that it uses currently is not the best, but will be improved upon.